hail-is/hail/python/hail/docs/getting_started.rst

 - Python 2.7 and IPython.
 We recommend the free `Anaconda distribution <https://www.continuum.io/downloads>`_.
 - `CMake <http://cmake.org>`_ and a C++ compiler.

-  On a Debian-based Linux like Ubuntu, run:
+  On a Debian-based Linux OS like Ubuntu, run:

   .. code-block:: text

     $ sudo apt-get install g++ cmake

-  On OSX, install Xcode, available through the App Store, for the C++ compiler.  `CMake <http://cmake.org>`_ can be downloaded from the CMake website or through `Homebrew <http://brew.sh>`_.
+  On Mac OS X, install Xcode, available through the App Store, for the C++ compiler.  `CMake <http://cmake.org>`_ can be downloaded from the CMake website or through `Homebrew <http://brew.sh>`_.
 To install with Homebrew, run

   .. code-block:: text